31 Ways to Avoid Holiday Weight Gain

 Think of a buffet as a menu

 A buffet with lots of tempting options can be a challenge for many people.
 But according to Consumer Reports, one way to keep buffet meals manageable is to think of the spread of food in the same way you see a restaurant menu.
 Since you’d never order one of everything off a menu, you’ll be more likely to choose just a few food items for your meal.
 Or if you want to try a variety of dishes, think of it as ordering the sampler plate and take much smaller portions of each food.
-Check out these 11 ways to navigate a buffet like a boss.

 Have “The Talk”